sensu/sensu-go-ansible/_sources/modules.rst.txt

 =======

 While different modules perform different tasks, their interfaces all follow the same pattern as much as possible.
+For example, all Sensu Go modules support check mode, most of them can have their state set to either ``present`` or ``absent``, and they identify the resource to operate on using the *name* and *namespace* parameters.

 The API of each module is composed of two parts.
 The *auth* parameter contains the pieces of information that are related to the Sensu Go backend that the